 Talking time to look back at what you have done and make new connections allows you to solidify knowledge and put your understanding in context.
 Reflections are expositions, typically the equivalent of 2-3 pages long, single-spaced typed text, and can also include images and references.
 Reflections connect content in the course to course learning goals.
 They are quite flexible so that you can follow up on and make connections to your own interests.
-For each reflection, list the learning goal you want me to assess from among IGS Exploration, Proof Considerations, and Geometric Perspectives, reflect on every single component of it every word in the learning goal-and give at least one example we covered in or between classes that you feel best showcases the goal and your understanding of it.
+For each reflection, list the learning goal you want me to assess from among IGS Exploration, Proof Considerations, and Geometric Perspectives, reflect on every single component of it every word in the learning goal-and give at least one example related to course content that you feel best showcases the goal and your understanding of it.
 In addition, reflect and personalize.
 For example, you might focus on your own development as related to the goal, what you are still working on, and/or you could conduct research to find additional new connections.
 Reflections are individual expositions because of the personalization.
 For the first reflection, you will receive feedback from peers and myself and have a chance to revise it and there are other revision opportunities on reflections too.
 Other than those, there are no late reflections accepted.
 Success in reflections is tied to rubric standards, rather than a percentage correct or point system.
 This will allow you (and I) to identify strengths and weaknesses early in the class.
-Your work must be turned in to the ASULearn assignment on or before the due date and time, but there are multiple opportunities to work on problem areas and succeed.
+Your work must be turned in to the ASULearn assignment on or before the due date and time, but there are multiple opportunities to work on problem areas and succeed as there are four reflections total (plus the revision on the first one) in which to satisfy the three learning goals.
 In reflections, we'll employ Star Wars terminology as a metaphor-Padawans are training to one day become a Jedi.
 Jedi complete their training and pass the Jedi Trials to become full members.
-The numerical version of this part of your grade is calculated as the percentage of learning goals achieved.
+The numerical version of your grade is calculated as the percentage of learning goals achieved.